MicrosoftDocs/defender-docs/articles/defender-for-cloud/partner-integrations.md

 The following table lists our partners that can receive data from Defender for Cloud.
 These solutions help you to provide insights from Defender for Cloud to other security solutions.

-Learn how to connect Defender for Cloud to an external [partner integrations](integrate-partner-integrations.md).
+Learn how to [connect your partner integration](integrate-partner-integrations.md) to Defender for Cloud.

 | Partner name | Description | Partner integration documentation |
 |--|--|--|